 How can I make a booking?

-You can either reserve your boat on-line, by telephone or by completing the booking form in our brochure.
+You can either reserve your boat on-line, in person or by telephone.
 We require 25% deposit to confirm the booking, with the balance due 8 weeks before your departure date.

-Once you submit the booking form online or sign the booking form in the brochure, you are then entering a legal contract and will be liable for the full cost of the holiday.
-It is recommended that you protect yourself by taking out our cancellation protection scheme, which will cover the cost of cancellation due to sickness or accident.
+Once you submit your booking, you are then entering a legal contract and will be liable for the full cost of the holiday.
+It is recommended that you protect yourself by taking out a cancellation protection scheme, which will cover the cost of cancellation due to sickness or accident.

 What is included in the hire charge?